informatics-lab/dre-skill/README.md

 Decision Recommendation Engine

 ### Set-up
 Here is the recipie to set up and develop this repo.
-You need Grunt, NPM and Pip
+You need Grunt, NPM, Pip and [nose](https://nose.readthedocs.org/en/latest/)

 1. `git clone` this repo
 2. `npm install`